How to Add More High-Quality Protein to Your Diet

 No. 2: Grass-fed

 Grass even matters for eggs, one of the highest-quality and easily digestible protein sources.
-Hens that are free to forage outside in grass will scratch and peck — normal bird behaviors — and eat a more varied diet that includes bugs and bits of grass as well as their usual feed ration.
+Hens that are Free to Forage™ outside in grass will scratch and peck — normal bird behaviors — and eat a more varied diet that includes bugs and bits of grass as well as their usual feed ration.
 As one of the best sources of nonmeat protein, organic eggs are high on our list.
+Of course, we suggest Organic Valley® Eggs.

 How do we know our animals are happy?
-Our farmers have decades of experience observing their cows, pigs and chickens, and noting their behavior to make sure they’re living low-stress lives.
-We even have on-staff veterinarians dedicated to cow health and happiness.
-Healthy, happy cows will be more social, will move around easily and will eat and rest at predictable intervals — and we’ve noticed they do more of these things when they’re outside, on grass.
+Our farmers have decades of experience observing their cows and chickens and noting their behavior to make sure they’re living low-stress lives.
+We even have veterinarians dedicated to cow health and happiness.
+Healthy, happy cows will be more social, will move around easily, and will eat and rest at predictable intervals — and we’ve noticed they do more of these things when they’re outside, on grass.
 It’s the same with our birds.
-Happy hens enjoy scratching the ground, hunting and pecking for bugs and seeds, and dustbathing.
+Happy hens enjoy scratching the ground, pecking for bugs and seeds, and dustbathing.

 No. 3: Balance

-It’s well documented that Americans eat more meat than anywhere else in the world — between 200 to 250 pounds per person per year, depending on what source you see.
+Americans consistently rank among the world’s top meat consumers, at roughly 200 to 250 pounds per year.
 But meat shouldn’t be your sole source of protein.
-Swapping in vegetable proteins here and there is an obvious tip, but remember that milk, cheese and eggs are also great sources of nonmeat protein with the added benefit of including healthy fats.
+Swapping in vegetable proteins here and there is an obvious tip, but remember that milk, cheese, and eggs are also great sources of nonmeat protein with the added benefit of including healthy fats.
 Variety and balance are good for our health as well as our planet.

-How Much Protein Should You Eat in a Day?
+So, How Much Protein Should You Eat Each Day?

 How much protein is enough?
 It’s complicated.
-Although the recommended daily allowance (RDA) is 0.36 grams per pound of body weight, what’s right for you depends on your gender, weight, activity level, general diet, whether you’re pregnant or nursing and other nutritional factors.
-It even depends on what organization is making the recommendations.
-In short, we suggest doing some research to determine your needs and consulting with a professional if needed.
+Although the recommended daily allowance (RDA) is 0.36 grams per pound of body weight, what’s right for you depends on your gender, weight, activity level, general diet, whether you’re pregnant or nursing, and other nutritional factors.
+To estimate your needs using the recommendation, multiply your weight in pounds by 0.36.
+For example, a 150‑pound person needs about 54 grams of protein per day.
+However, we suggest doing some research to determine your needs and consulting with a professional if needed.

 5 Ways to Incorporate More Protein into Your Diet